TheArijitSaha/MyMDb-RN-App/README.md

 # MyMDb

-A web app to keep track of what movies, series you have watched or wish to watch.
+My web app to keep track of what movies, series I have watched or wish to watch.